ShiyoKozuki/FFXI-Item-Editor/README.md

 Requires a folder with .JSON files for DATs: armor.json | armor2.json | items.json | items2.json | food.json | weapons.json

 Requires Velyn's DAT <-> JSON tool for full functionality.
+I have included their compiled version with an example.
 I have provided my JSON files of my DATs.
 These are not 1:1 retail, use at your own risk, they are just for reference.

 Not fully compatible with LSB/ASB.
 Use at your own risk.